Xcode Setup Guide

 functions (as well as many other empty functions).

-Let's make a simple app which draws some text in the top left corner of the window.
+Let's make a simple app which draws some text in the top left corner and bunch of animating shapes in the middle of the window.
 In the draw()

 ofDrawBitmapStringHighlight("Everything works!", 20, 20);